Newham issues more enforcement notices than almost any other council in the country

 Newham Council issues more enforcement notices than almost any other council in the country.
 According to government planning statistics, the council issued a total of 382 notices in the year to September.
-This is the second highest in all of England, just behind the London Borough of Hammersmith & Fulham, which issues a whopping 637.
+This is the second highest in all of England, just behind the London Borough of Hammersmith & Fulham, which issued a whopping 637.

 In comparison, the average for England as a whole is just 13 notices.